Introducing DD: an agile, auditable and interoperable public-code tool for the Democratic Digitalisation of Education.

 Since Xnet first started this work in 2019, hundreds of schools, parent-teacher associations, teachers and families have contacted Xnet, alarmed and concerned about the digital rights of the educational community.
 The number of those interested in an alternative is growing exponentially every day.
 This week, at the Canòdrom, the Digital and Democratic Innovation Workshop of Barcelona, we are holding training sessions for DD in which more than 300 people and organisations from Barcelona, Catalonia and the rest of Spain have already signed up.

 For the presentation sessions we have scheduled this week alone, we have been contacted by 35 secondary schools from all over Catalonia (14 from Barcelona), 25 primary schools (9 from Barcelona), as well as more than 30 organisations linked to education (aFFaC, obviously, which has supported us from the beginning, music schools, language schools and other specialised schools, foundations, pedagogical renovation movements, and educational technical services), a dozen organisations from fields outside education (such as ecology and culture), a dozen researchers, and many other profiles.
-From outside Catalonia, we have received requests for information from the Basque Country, with whom we will start working soon, Mallorca and Andalusia.
+From outside Catalonia, we are in talks with institutions and civil society organisations from the Basque Country, Spain, France, Germany, Sweden and the Netherlands.

 Barcelona City Council has pledged to support the development still required by the programme, to consolidate the prototype and expand it to other educational and training centres in the city of Barcelona.